 Testing a real ReactJS Web App for Browser Compatibility

-To showcase how to deal with Browser Compatibility for ReactJS Web Apps, let us test a real ReactJS Web App: Airbnb on the URL https://www.airbnb.com.au/ using BrowserStack Live.
+To showcase browser compatibility for ReactJS Web Apps, let’s test an actual ReactJS Web App: Airbnb, on the URL https://www.airbnb.com.au/ using BrowserStack Live.

-In this scenario, the user is searching for hotels in Melbourne, Victoria for specific dates, and checking if the user experience is consistent across different browser-device combinations.
+In this scenario, the user searches for hotels in Melbourne for specific dates and checks if the user experience is consistent across different browser-device combinations.

 - Windows 11 on Opera 79

-BrowserStack provides access to a fleet of desktop browsers and real mobile devices that provides wide coverage for Cross Browser & Platform Testing.
-One can also leverage the power of automation testing to check cross browser compatibility over the BrowserStack’s real device cloud, saving both time and cost incurred.
+BrowserStack provides access to a fleet of desktop browsers and real mobile devices that provides comprehensive coverage for Cross Browser & Platform Testing.
+One can also leverage the power of automation testing to check cross browser compatibility over BrowserStack’s real device cloud, saving time and cost.
 This allows devs and testers to build applications to retain and delight users through its seamless user experience.